 We took a night bus from Buenos Aires to San Luis and slept almost all the way.
 Yes, Argentinean buses are that comfortable!
-On the first day, we went directly to the Potrero de los Funes Reservoir, where we recharged our batteries.
+The first day we went directly to the Potrero de Los Funes Reservoir to recharge our batteries.
 On the second day, we explored San Luis city itself.
-There is a nice green square with a church: the Plaza Pringles and the Cathedral.
-We spent the whole day people watching in pedestrian Rivadavia Street.
-Then we visited the tourist office on the main plaza and with a little help from the charming ladies at the front desk, we were able to arrange a private tour to Sierra de las Quijadas National Park.
+We spent the whole day people-watching on pedestrian Rivadavia Street.
+Then we visited the tourist office on the main plaza and, with a little help from the charming ladies at the front desk, we were able to arrange a private tour to Sierra de las Quijadas National Park.

 Sierra de las Quijadas National Park

 San Luis city is the perfect base to discover the surrounding area, including the Sierra de las Quijadas National Park.
-It’s better to stay downtown so you get to feel the city vibe.
-Most of the nice hotels are along the Illia Avenue, next to the main square (Pringles).
+It’s better to stay downtown, so you get to feel the city’s vibe.
+Most of the nice hotels are along Illia Avenue, next to the main square (Pringles).
 We stayed at the Quintana Hotel located along the avenue.
-Our room was comfortable and we were able to walk everywhere.
-However, nearby Vista Suites, Spa & Golf is probably the best hotel in town.
-Other nice hotels in the same street are the Hotel Aiello and the Gran Hotel San Luis.
+Our room was comfortable, and we were able to walk everywhere.
+However, nearby Be Haus Temporary Apartments is probably the best accommodation in town.
+Other good hotels on the same street are the Hotel Aiello and the Gran Hotel San Luis.